Open courses

 The walks are usually a full day’s workshop, and you you needn’t be super-fit, with around 4-5 hours of very slow, easy walking with frequent stops to introduce you to interesting wild edibles & medicinals as we go along, with opportunities to taste things.
 Most walks are only a mile or so in length over the whole day.
 If a particular route is longer or more moderate in nature I will specifically state this on the listing.
 Sometimes we’ll all bring a packed lunch and have a rest to eat on the way round, sometimes we’ll cook our own wild lunch as part of the course.

-Some of my longer courses include an outdoor cook-up at the end (reflected the ticket price).
-For courses that include this, at the end of the walk we gather round to enjoy some foraged tasters together.
-We’ll be able to sample some plants and flowers raw as we go along, but the vast majority of wild mushrooms and some other plants should be cooked before eating so we’ll take the opportunity to have a cook-up of our finds and see what they’re like, along with wild teas, usually from plants we collected on the walk, homemade cheeses, chutneys & bread and maybe a wild salad or cake, it changes every time!
+Some of my longer courses include an outdoor cook-up at the end (this is reflected the ticket price).
+For courses that do include a live cook-up or ready-made wild treats that I’ve brought along for you, at the end of the walk we gather round to enjoy some foraged tasters together.
+We’ll be able to sample some plants and flowers raw as we go along, but the vast majority of wild mushrooms and some other plants should be cooked before eating so we’ll take the opportunity to have cook up of our finds and see what they’re like, along with wild teas, often from plants we collected on the walk, homemade cheeses, chutneys & bread and maybe a wild salad or cake, it changes every time!
 I’ll also bring my homemade wild pickles, vinegars, syrups and infused booze for you to sample.

 This usually takes another hour or so, allowing for chatting and questions and to have a look in my books and to sample other wild concoctions and things I’ve brought along for you try.
-I ask about dietary requirements as part of booking.
+I ask about dietary requirements as part of booking, I do my best to ensure everyone can enjoy the tasters and any food we make.

 Weather

 Come prepared for anything the great British weather might throw at us, I never cancel for a bit of rain or cold!
 We forage in all normal UK weathers.
 I would only cancel a course if the weather conditions are deemed unsafe rather than just inclement.
-Suitable clothing for the season is essential, waterproofs/warm clothing for the colder months, suncream/hat etc for the sunny days, and always come wearing good sturdy footwear to go foraging, wellies/waterproof boots if it’s likely to be muddy or if we’re going to look at seaweeds in the rockpools.
+Suitable clothing for the season is essential, waterproofs/warm clothing for the colder months, suncream/hat etc for the sunny days, and please always come wearing good sturdy footwear to go foraging.
+I’d recommend wellies or waterproof boots if it’s likely to be muddy or if we’re going to look at seaweeds in the rockpools.

 Prices